mdppml/distributed-secure-kernel-based-QML/readme.md

 # Distributed and Secure Kernel-Based Quantum Machine Learning

-This repository contains the implementation of the algorithms presented in the paper titled **"Distributed and Secure Kernel-Based Quantum Machine Learning"**.
+This repository contains the implementation of the algorithms presented in the paper titled **["PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies"](https://openreview.net/forum?id=3jdI0aEW3k)**.
 It provides all the necessary code to reproduce the experiments described in the paper, including dataset loading, centralized and distributed computations, and experiment results.

 ## Repository Structure